-Knob and tube wiring is cloth wiring that is ran through a “knobs”, which are the white ceramic cylindrical holders, and “tubes” that protect wiring through wood.
-This type of wiring was commonly installed from the 1880’s to the 1940’s.
+Knob and Tube wiring is cloth wiring that runs through “knobs”, which are the white ceramic cylindrical holders, and “tubes” that protect wiring through the wood it runs through.
+This type of wiring was commonly installed from the 1880s to the 1940s.

-Knob and tube wiring is inherently dangerous, however, it is considered outdated and a possible fire hazard.
+Today, Knob and tube wiring isn’t inherently dangerous, however, it is considered outdated and a possible fire hazard.
 During a home inspection and home purchase, knob and tube wiring may be discovered in older homes.
 At these times, replacement/removal is typically needed.

-This type of wiring can typically be found in attics.
-On the other hand, it can also be found in crawlspaces or in the walls.
+This type of wiring can typically be found in attics, in walls, or in crawlspaces.

-The wiring is typically black cloth while the knobs and tubes are white.
-Most updated wiring is yellow in color and made out of romex.
+The wiring is typically insulated in black cloth while the knobs and tubes are white.
+Today’s wiring is yellow or white in color and made out of Romex.

-- Due to its age, the system is not grounded.
-Since circuit grounding was not installed until the 1960’s.
+- Due to its age, the wiring is not grounded.
+Circuit grounding was not installed until the 1960s.

-- The system cannot typically handle the energy demand of the today’s average home.
+- Lastly, the system cannot typically handle the energy demand of today’s average home.

-One of the bigger issues with with knob & tube is how it is designed.
-The outer covering is made to dissipate heat caused by electric flow.
+One of the bigger issues with knob & tube is how it is designed.
+The outer covering is made to dissipate the heat caused by electric flow.
 In normal conditions, this a good idea to prevent fire hazards.
 But, with today’s insulation practices in attics, walls, and crawlspaces, the packed insulation against the wiring prohibits heat dissipation.
 In 2008, the National Electrical Code (NEC) added the wiring should not be located in “hollow spaces of walls, ceilings and attics where such spaces are insulated by loose, rolled or foamed-in-place insulating material that envelops the conductors.”

-In order to remove and install new wiring throughout a home can depend on the location and size of the home.
+Costs to replace K&T wiring can be extensive and ranges depending on your home size and location.
 However, on average the cost for K&T replacement is about $3,500-$8,000.